bradamorg007/Programming-Projects/MEG_Signal_processing_project/README.md

 Allows use to anwser the question of how the brain combines information to form higher level representations that represents a gestalt or global understanding of sub-units of information.

+# Files
+  The Experiment file details the code used to run the experiment.

+  The analsysis Functions folder details the code used to perform data analysis on the collected raw neuroImaging data.
+  The functions detail a variety of signal processing methods used duch as Independent component analysis, non-paramteric       Cluster based permutations and paramteric statistical methods.